Janpot/jest-esbuild-repro/README.md

 yarn jest
 ```

+This happens from version 0.14.53 onward
-Either commenting out one of the following fixes it:
+Commenting out one of the following fixes it:

 - in /index.spec.js => ` // await esbuild.transform(``console.log('hello world')``); `
 - in /jest-setup.js => `// global.TextDecoder = util.TextDecoder;`